October 27, 2023

 Creating a standard Amazon affiliate link takes seconds.

-- On the Home tab, search and create links for any product by using keywords or product identification numbers (ASIN/ISBN).
+- Search and create links for any product on the Home tab using keywords or product identification numbers (ASIN/ISBN).
 You can also browse for products or do an advanced search.
 Click the Go button for search results.

-- Amazon provides a few link types, including text and image, text only, image only, native ads, and short links.
+- Amazon provides a few link types: text and image, text only, image only, native shopping ads, and short links.
 Copy the link you want.
 For instance, many YouTubers use short links.

 Tracking IDs allow associates to track the performance of their links from their different web and digital properties.
 For example, you might create tw43tr-20 to monitor your commissions from Twitter and tu56be-20 from YouTube.
 There is a limit of 100 tracking IDs per associate account.